Current research and extension interests include:

 Research is focused on the development of ecological resilience indicators (e.g., Grantham et al. 2019) and application of a new analytical framework, known as Eco-Engineering Decision Scaling, or EEDS, specifically designed to assess and communicate the potential impacts of climate change on freshwater resources.
 It is designed to provide a transparent, quantitative method for assessing tradeoffs among decision scenarios (Poff et al. 2015).
 The risk assessment approach is embedded within a larger climate-informed decision-support system, developed by the Alliance for Global Water Adaptation network (AGWA), which incorporates economic-finance, hydro-climatic, and governance aspects.
 Learn more about EEDS here and on a ClimateReady podcast (Ep.
 9, part 1 and part 2)!

 Extension activities are focused on building the capacity of California’s cooperative extension system to support climate adaptation planning and action.
-Through UC ANR’s Climate Change Program Team, we conducted a survey of extension professionals in California to better understand if and how they incorporate climate change in their work (results were reported in a California Agriculture article).
-We also hosted a two-day workshop on “Integrating Climate Change in California Cooperative Extension.”
+For example, through UC ANR’s Climate Change Program Team, we conducted a survey of extension professionals in California to better understand if and how they incorporate climate change in their work (results were reported in a California Agriculture article).
+We also host workshops focused on “Integrating Climate Change in California Cooperative Extension.”

 Systematic freshwater conservation planning